seyoung8239/TODO_react/README.md

-Todo
+Todolist using React

-my First React project
+with optimization